 When you buy a house, you never think that one day, it might not belong to you anymore.
 Unfortunately, the unexpected and unplanned happens and you may find yourself in that situation.
-So, what happens when your house is foreclosed?
+What happens when your house is foreclosed is that you’ve spent a lot of sleepless nights trying to figure out how you can stop the process.

 What is foreclosure?

 Foreclosure is the process by which a lender takes your home if you default on your mortgage payments.
-It allows them to then turn around and resell your home in an attempt to try and recoup some of the money they lent you to buy the home.
+It allows them to turn around then and resell your home in an attempt to try and recoup some of the money they lent you to buy the house.

 First step: You miss payments